A theoretical analysis of Guyon's toy volatility model: Set up and notations

 for some given Brownian motion~$W$ generating a filtration~$\Ff=(\Ff_t)_{t\geq 0}$, where $\sigma:\RR^*_+\to \RR$ is non anticipative.
 Following Guyon~\cite{G17} and Hobson and Rogers~\cite{HR98}, we assume that the process~$Y$ is adapted to~$\Ff$ and is a function of the past history of the stock~$S$, making the latter non-Markovian, in the sense

-is the exponential weighted moving average (EWMA) of the stock price process.
-Here, $\Tt=[0,T]$ for some fixed time horizon~$T$.
+is the exponentially weighted moving average (EWMA) of the stock price process.
+Here, the time horizon is set to be~$T$.
 The constant~$h>0$, denoting the length of the time window, is left unspecified for now.
-Using It\^o's formula, we can summarise the dynamics for the couple $(S, Y)$ as
+Using It\^o's formula and denoting $X:=\log(S)$, we can summarise the dynamics for the couple~$(X, Y)$ as